 About Pitt Hopkins

 Pitt Hopkins Syndrome (or PTHS) is a neurodevelopmental disorder.
-We currently have over 1300 families with PTHS in our global census and this number is growing every day as genetic diagnoses increase.
+We currently have close to 1500 families with PTHS in our global census and this number is growing every day as genetic diagnoses increase.
 Tcf4, the gene that causes Pitt Hopkins is implicated in various other disorders too, including Schizophrenia , Autism, Fuchs Corneal Dystrophy, and Liver Disease.
 The study of this important gene could have wide reaching effects for Pitt Hopkins and beyond.
 Even though the cause of PTHS is known, there are currently no pharmaceutical treatments available for this disorder.
 The Pitt Hopkins Foundation is committed to accelerating progress toward effective treatments and ultimately a cure for PTHS, by directly funding the most promising research.

 Pitt Hopkins Syndrome | Baby with Pitt Hopkins